lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 5.
 Visualize the TNO's trajectory in 3-D
 =============================================

 5.1.
+Navigate again to the ADQL query interface.
 Execute the query below to extract the helio- and topocentric distances of the TNO - so you can visualize its trajectory:

 .. code-block:: SQL